4th Year | 3 Year Leaving Cert Programme

 For students who need to build their academic confidence prior to entering the Senior Cycle, the programme provides an extra year to reinforce the basics, developing valuable study and classroom-based skills.

-The 4th year programme at the Institute provides exceptional flexibility for students wishing to pursue sports, extra-curricular activities or work placement during the year but who also wish to maintain a strong academic focus.
+The 4th year programme at the Institute provides exceptional flexibility for students wishing to pursue sports, extra-curricular activities, or work placement during the year but who also wish to maintain a strong academic focus.
 Timetables are designed with the help of teachers and guidance counsellors by selecting subjects on a day and at a time that suits their extra-curricular commitments.

 Life experiences make us who we are, and 4th year at the Institute provides students with a structured blend of academic and developmental opportunities.
 The programme is designed to give each individual student the space and stimulus to grow, learn and explore their talents and abilities.